-I would use the same running shoe whether it was a trail, long and steady or competition run although always with 2 pairs rotating, one being more prominently used.
+I would use the same running shoe whether it was a trail, long and steady or competition run although always rotating 2 pairs of running shoes, one being more prominently used.

-Keen runners of which I was one are serious about their choice of shoes.
-Shoe brands spearheaded by Nike have taken advantage of this and suggest that you don’t just buy shoes for running but you rotate 3 types, one for daily training, one as a firm trainer and another as a lightweight racer.
+Keen runners of which I was one are serious about their choice of running shoes.
+Shoe brands spearheaded by Nike have taken advantage of this and suggest that you don’t just buy a pair of running shoes but you rotate 3 types, one for daily training, one as a firm trainer and another as a lightweight racer.
 I’ll leave that up to the reader.

 Shoes for walking & hiking

-As mentioned before both Penny and I have slunk around casually in a cross-trainer type of shoe like a Nike, Asics or New Balance.
+As mentioned before both Penny and I have slunk around casually in a cross training shoe like a Nike, Asics or New Balance.

 For more serious walking and hiking, we wear specifically designed shoes.
-There is some cross over and I’ll be quite happy wearing runners, walking over any terrain.
+There is some cross over and I’ll be quite happy wearing running shoes for walking over any terrain.

-The only downsides are the fact that I’m mistreating my shoes for running and they are much less resistant to the weather.
+The only downsides are the fact that I’m mistreating my running shoes and they become less resistant to the weather.

 Walking shoes are specific.
 We wouldn’t want to affect the integrity of a hiking shoe.
 They always lasted pretty well.
 Having said that I happily wear them as comfortable leisure footwear and if stuck at the gym without my Nikes I would be okay with wearing a pair of Merrells hiking shoes (current choice) – might look a bit odd!